ZapriteApp/zaprite-for-woocommerce/readme.md

    - Configure nginx to allow cors.
 Open "goto site folder" / conf / nginx / site.conf.hbs
    - Add this line in server `add_header 'Access-Control-Allow-Origin' '*';`
    - Restart your site
-   - Now you should be able to access your Woo site on the public internet. http://woo.zapritedev.com
+   - Now you should be able to access your Woo site on the public internet. for example: http://woo.zapritedev.com

 # Block Checkout